 Non-Action Guy: Shallan does not do confrontation, of any kind, despite possessing a Shardblade, and killing her father.

-Parental Favouritism: She was the only child in the family that her father never abused and rarely got angry with.
-Whether this was because he was actually scared of her because he knew about the Shardblade she could summon and kill him with, or actual favoritism, we'll never know, since he's dead by her hand.
+Parental Favoritism: She was the only child in the family that her father never abused and rarely got angry with.
+Whether this was because of actual favoritism or because he knew she had a Shardblade and was scared of her, we'll never know, since he's dead by her hand.

 Photographic Memory: She can remember any scene perfectly with a bit of effort and a blink, and then forget it later, after sketching it.
 This is initially presented as an acquired skill, but her ability to sketch invisible creatures unconsciously suggests it is more supernatural in nature.
-The revelation that she is a fledgling Surgebinder strongly suggests that these Memories are somehow related to her second Surge (the one that doesn't grant Soulcasting).
+The revelation that she is a fledgling Surgebinder strongly suggests that these Memories are somehow related one of her Surges, whether Soulcasting or (more likely) Illumination.

 Rousing Speech: She gives a speech to a group of deserters that inspires them and reminds them of the men they could have been.
 This causes them to fight for her.